 For example, cat litter that isn't changed often enough can lead to an ammonia smell.
 Or, your pet may have an incontinence problem or urinate inside for behavioral reasons.
 If these accidents aren't cleaned up promptly or discovered at all, you can smell ammonia.
 Additionally, your cat could have a urinary tract problem.
 If you are cleaning diligently and still smelling ammonia, encourage your cat to drink more water or have it examined by a veterinarian.

-Most modern household refrigerators use freon as a coolant, but older models used ammonia.
-Additionally, many recreation vehicles still use ammonia in small refrigerators, as ammonia is not flammable, whereas freon is highly flammable.
-So, an ammonia smell could come from leaking refrigerant, either from an older model refrigerator or from an RV refrigerator stored in a home.
+Most modern household refrigerators use Freon as a coolant, but older models used ammonia.
+Additionally, many recreational vehicles still use ammonia in small refrigerators, as ammonia is not flammable, whereas Freon is highly flammable.
+So an ammonia smell could come from leaking refrigerant, either from an older-model refrigerator or from an RV refrigerator stored in a home.
 This is likely the case if the ammonia odor is centralized around an older appliance.
 The smell could, however, waft into air vents as well, distributing it throughout the household.

 External Smell Seeping In

 Ammonia is widely used in both farming, as a fertilizer, and manufacturing various products, especially plastics.
 Additionally, ammonia is a byproduct of large-scale animal farms from the waste.
 Homes downwind of such operations may occasionally or frequently experience ammonia smells that waft into the house.
 You can test out this theory by asking neighbors if they're smelling ammonia in their own homes.
 Or check out a map to learn whether factories or farms are nearby.
 A zoning map obtained from your town may be especially helpful in identifying nearby causes of ammonia odors.

 As a common household cleaner, ammonia is an ingredient in many solutions and products that can carry a faint ammonia smell.
 Investigate your cleaning products if you experience a sustained ammonia odor in your home.